ipatix/m4a2s/README.md

 DO NOT TRY TO BUILD!
 This tool isn't finished and work needs to be done before one can build it.

+"m4a2s" is released under the terms of GPLv3.
+See LICENSE.txt